 Projects in Year 8 include:

-Inspired by the local architecture of Bruton, students build on their Year 7 experiences to create ever more complex and innovative outcomes.
+Students build on their Year 7 experiences to create ever more complex and innovative outcomes.
 As an ongoing process of development where students are encouraged to play an ever-increasing role in their design giving ownership and value to the making.

 In Food and Nutrition students look at the function of ingredients in yeast cookery and other bakery products, the role of nutrients in the diet, cooking with seasonal foods and planning healthy meals using staple foods.
 Examples of practical work include bread, Chelsea buns, focaccia, quiche, fruit flan, sauces, pasta bake and risotto.